juanbautistamalina/JuanBautistaMalina/README.md

 ###

-<p align="left">I am a frontend developer with knowledge in HTML, CSS, JavaScript, and React.
+<p align="left">I am a frontend developer with knowledge in HTML, CSS, JavaScript, React, and Node.js.
 I am passionate about creating clean, functional, and accessible interfaces, always striving for the best user experience.
-I am committed to continuous learning and facing new challenges that help me grow professionally.<br><br>- Development and maintenance of web interfaces using HTML, CSS, and JavaScript.  <br>- Creation of interactive applications and reusable components with React.  <br>- Focus on usability, accessibility, and application performance.  <br>- Ability to collaborate with teams and quickly adapt to new technologies.  <br>- Passionate about continuous learning and constant improvement.  <br>- My goal is to contribute to the team's success while growing professionally.</p>
+I am committed to continuous learning and facing new challenges that help me grow professionally.<br><br>- Development and maintenance of web interfaces using HTML, CSS, and JavaScript.  <br>- Creation of interactive applications and reusable components with React.  <br>- Basic experience with Node.js for backend development. <br>- Focus on usability, accessibility, and application performance.  <br>- Ability to collaborate with teams and quickly adapt to new technologies.  <br>- Passionate about continuous learning and constant improvement.  <br>- My goal is to contribute to the team's success while growing professionally.</p>

 ###

-<h3 align="left">🛠 Language and tools</h3>
+<h3 align="left">🛠 Languages and Tools</h3>

 ###